 If I don't have these things... well, I could probably still get the job done, but it would take much longer and it would be much less enjoyable.

-(But before we go any further, I'm encouraging you to ask yourself the following questions from a place of genuine respect for your own body's biological, sensory, and emotional needs...
-NOT from that place of entitlement that tells you that your employer "owes" you catered organic-vegan-gluten-free meals two times a day, erryday.)
+(But before you do, I just want to point out that you'll get very different answers, based on whether you ask yourself the following questions from a place of genuine respect for your own body's biological, sensory, and emotional needs... or from that place of entitlement that tells you that your employer "owes" you catered organic-vegan-gluten-free meals two times a day, erryday.)

 Think.
 Notice.
 In order to be your happiest, most focused self while working…